EvaLenaStegmann/DBLab3/README.md

 Entity Framework Core

 ## Setup
-Clone the project to 'yourLocation' of your choice on your Windows computer.\
+Clone the project to 'yourLocation' of your choice on your Windows computer.

-If you want the MyGarden database on another server than localhost, or don't want to use a trusted connection: adjust 'yourLocation'\DBLab3\MyGarden\appsettings.json.\
+If you want the MyGarden database on another server than localhost, or don't want to use a trusted connection: adjust 'yourLocation'\DBLab3\MyGarden\appsettings.json.
+I haven't (yet) added possibility to have different appsettings for different environments or to have User-Secrets though.

-Open the solution and run update-database from the NuGet Package Manager Console.\
+Open the solution and run update-database from the NuGet Package Manager Console.

 Run the application, either within Visual Studio or from 'yourLocation'\DBLab3\MyGarden\bin\Debug\netcoreapp3.1\MyGarden.exe